 A new season brings a new round of fashion.
 If you, like this unseasonal weather, are hanging onto summer, here are five shoes and boots that might just have you switching to the dark side: winter.

-Platforms made it back onto every woman’s must have list in 2011 and this love of all things high hasn’t show signs of abating any time soon.
+Platforms made it back onto every woman’s must have list and this love of all things high hasn’t show signs of abating any time soon.
 The court is a classic shoe and goes with pretty much anything.
-However, if you want to spice yours up a little, you need to look at the details and play with colour and materials.
+However, if you want to spice yours up a little, you need to look at the details and play with color and materials.

 Despite the fact it’s winter, peep toes are a big deal this season.
 They are just that little bit sexier than standard styles and look great with a contrasting colour nail polish.